easyt0re/piecewiseLinearModel/README.md

 ## too many more new things I would like to see
 - there was no collision detection in DMIMO so far. the controller was constantly active. that should affect the performance.

-- the user-hand model was not included in either simulation models. it could improve OL's stability.
+- ~the user-hand model was not included in either simulation models. it could improve OL's stability. ~ (added 20191109)

-- now that "steady point" was introduced, maybe it's also good to see where it was.
+- ~now that "steady point" was introduced, maybe it's also good to see where it was. ~ (added 20191109)

 # 20191107
 ## achieved batch-wise constant disturbance level simulation